 Sim Genie does the same thing macOS does by default with its screencapture: save to the desktop.
 You can edit this in preferences.

 You may unlock Sim Genie on 2 machines with a standard license.
-You can deactivate a machine via the preferences window if you wish to move the license to a new one.

 To make sure you'll love Sim Genie, it includes a fully-featured 7-day free trial when you download it.
 If however after purchase you decide Sim Genie is not right for you, Sim Genie offers a 30-day return guarantee.
 When getting in touch, you'll need to include either your order number, the email used to purchase, or the license key.